lincza/ProduceLincKnowledgeBase/docs/articles/Operational Finance/Produce Trades/Guides/Post Produce Trade Invoices.md

 Print and email the invoice

 * In the "Produce Trade Documents" section of the factbox: choose the posted invoice that you want to print and/or email
-* Then click on the down-arrow next to "Produce Trade Documents" to see a list of available actions, and choose the relevant action (print, email…)
+* Then click on the down-arrow next to "Produce Trade Documents" to see a list of available actions, and choose the relevant action (print, email)